The Money Blog

 How To Tell If You're Losing Money Overpaying Taxes

 One of the reasons clients come to me is to find out if they're overpaying their taxes.
 My common answer is yes, most practice owners are overpaying their taxes.
 It doesn’t matter if they are a sole proprietorship or S corporation.
-There is usually some provision of the tax code not utilized to its potential.
+There is usually some provision of the tax code not utilized to its full potential.
 The one thing I always do as part of my analysis is figuring out their effective tax rate.

 Key Performance Indicator For Taxes